shurick81/ai-labs/lab-contents/008_visual_macbook_jupyter/README.md

-# Image recognition using Macbook
+# Image Classification with Pytorch on Macbook

 ## Prerequsites